bendechrai/arcjet-performance-test/README.md

 - npm
 - apache2-utils

-### Creating an Arcjet Account in the testing environment
+### Creating an Arcjet Account

-Head to https://app.arcjettest.com/ and create an account, add a new site, and get your SDK key.
+Head to https://app.arcjet.com/ and create an account, add a new site, and get your SDK key.

 #### Debian Script